Indemos/Canvas/README.md

 }
 ```

-In case when charts have to be subchronizaed or overlapped within the same viewport, data source should have format of a list where each entry point has a time stamp and a set of Areas and Series that will be rendered in the relevant viewport.
+In case when charts have to be synchronized or overlapped within the same viewport, data source should have format of a list where each entry point has a time stamp and a set of `Areas` and `Series` that will be rendered in the relevant viewport.

 ```C#
 [